 My career with horses started in 1992, when I commenced studies at the Fortune Centre of Riding Therapy in the New Forest in Hampshire, UK.
 However, I suffered a riding accident during my time there that damaged my spine and threatened to end my career with horses before it had begun, but following recuperation and much determination I went on to qualify as a BHSAI a year later in 1993.
-Having had the opportunity to work with adults with learning difficulties and behavioural problems, through horses, as well as children with physical disabilities whilst training at the Fortune Centre, I went on to teach freelance over subsequent years with both able and disabled adults and children, acting also as a consultant for several RDA groups.
+Having had the opportunity to work with adults with learning difficulties and behavioural challenges, through horses, as well as children with physical disabilities whilst training at the Fortune Centre, I went on to teach freelance over subsequent years with both able and disabled adults and children, acting also as a consultant for several RDA groups across the UK.

 I am blessed to have had the opportunity throughout my life to spend many hours working and riding alongside different horsemen and women worldwide - and there’s always been something to learn from every single one of them, even if it’s what NOT to do!!

 With over 25 years of experience, I continue to develop my skills on a daily basis, both with my own horses and as a freelance tutor working with many different people, horses, ponies, and even donkeys.